 How to Make the Candied Violets

-- Put 3 T. confectioners sugar in a sifter
+- Put 3 tablespoons confectioners sugar in a sifter.

-- Put the baking sheet in the refrigerator for 24-36 hours until the sugar glaze is dry
+- Put the baking sheet in the refrigerator for 24 to 36 hours until the sugar glaze is dry.

-- Snip off the stems and use immediately or store in an airtight container for 1-2 months
+- Snip off the stems and use immediately or store in an airtight container for 1 to 2 months.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.